-The TLCP Board and our Faculty Advisor, Professor Jonathan C. Carlson, would like to congratulate Mr. Benjamin Falber for winning this year’s competition.
-In addition to being a recipient of the $2000 prize, Mr. Falber's winning article, A Unique Expropriation Framework for a Unique Category of Investment: The Rights of Foreign Investors in Public-Private Partnerships, will be published in Volume 22.
+The TLCP Board and our Faculty Advisor, Professor Jonathan C. Carlson, would like to congratulate Mr. Dominic Saglibene for winning this year’s competition.
+In addition to being a recipient of the $2000 prize, Mr. Saglibene’s winning article, The U.K. Bribery Act: A Benchmark for Anticorruption Reform in the U.S., will be published in Volume 23.

-Mr. Falber is a recent graduate of Brooklyn Law School.
-He has a strong academic and professional interest in project finance, land use, and environmental law.
-He received his bachelor’s degree, cum laude, from Binghamton University’s Harpur College of Arts and Sciences in environmental studies.
-His interest in legal studies began as an undergraduate student and has blossomed into a deep curiosity about how the law regulates the development of our built environment.
+Mr. Saglibene is a recent graduate of Brooklyn Law School.
+He has a strong academic and professional interest in criminal justice, economic policy, and international law.
+He received his bachelor’s degree, magna cum laude, from New York University’s College of Arts and Sciences in economics and journalism.
+His interest in legal studies began as a high school student and has blossomed into a deep curiosity about how the law can be used to promote justice and fairness in society.

 Mr. Saglibene’s Note provides a comparative analysis of the laws of the United Kingdom and United States against bribery in international commerce, particularly noting how the U.S. Foreign Corrupt Practices Act (“FCPA”) fails to cover bribery in all its forms.
 The FCPA criminalizes corrupt payments made to foreign public officials, but the U.K. Bribery Act prohibits international bribery in both the public and private sectors.
 His Note observes that public and private bribery occur at similar rates and present similar detriments to international commerce.
 In order for the U.S. to bolster its leading role in the international fight against bribery, Mr. Saglibene’s Note argues for the reform of the FCPA, in light of the U.K. law, to forbid bribery without regard to public-private distinctions.